-A key question is “can a bank take your money if you owe child support?”
+Can a bank take your money if you owe child support?

-The short answer is: you can get a bank account, but if you deposit money into it, the courts may attempt to collect the funds through a levy or a garnishment.
+Some may wonder if a person who owes child support can qualify for an account in the first place.
+The short answer is yes, you can get a bank account, but if you deposit money into it, the courts may attempt to collect the funds through a levy or a garnishment.

-Financial institutions are not expected to pull money from the account holder’s account.
-Instead, the court puts a lien on the account and garnishes wages.
+Income (and potentially certain assets) face collection before they end up in a bank account.
+Instead, the courts put a lien on the account and garnishes wages.
 The employer is responsible for honoring the garnishment; failure to do so puts the employer at risk.

 In rooms of fathers who struggle to make ends meet, getting a bank account triggers concerns.
 They fear for their financial survival.

 The odd thing is that I rarely hear of this nexus when I talk with people who work in public policy.
 In rooms where everyone wears a tie, the idea that child support laws might reduce the use of bank accounts is unheard of.
-Not here, in this 2002 study of the unbanked.
+For example, see this 2002 study of the unbanked.